Dean4President/avato-regisztracio/README.md

 - Authenticate API calls
     - maybe use BFF to hide Backend API from the public?
-- user management fro admin pages?
+- user management for admin pages?
-    - maybe synch it with HÖK emails
+    - try experimenting with syncing university email accounts

 ## Backend For Frontend (BFF)

 Do we need this?
-If yes, what language we want to write in it?
+If yes, what language do we want to write in it?

 ## Frontend

 ### Language

-Will be developed in React
+Will be developed in React with TypeScript

-### CSS Framwork
+### CSS Framework

 Not decided yet.
 Depend on UX Design

-Worth to notice: React Bootstrap library
+Worth to notice: *React Bootstrap library*

 ### UX Design